toonvanstrijp/nestjs-i18n/README.md

 ```

 ### Translation File
-The format for the translation file could look like this:
+The format of a translation file could look like this:
 ```json
 {
   "HELLO_MESSAGE": "Hello {username}",